BunBunAstrale/AlmostDoctorsAI/Recas-Config/README.md

 As stated previously, before creating and using a conda environment, you must run commands on a **compute node**, not on the frontend.

 The frontend **must never be used for installations or heavy operations**.
+It is only used to:
+- prepare files
+- submit jobs
+- manage configurations

-To access a compute node, we use **HTCondor in interactive mode**.
+To actually work on a compute node, we use **HTCondor in interactive mode**.

 ---

+### Where This Is Done

+All the following steps are performed **from the frontend**:

+- the submission file (`backend.sub`) is created **on the frontend**
+- the job is submitted **from the frontend**
+- HTCondor will then assign you a **compute node**

+---

 ### Accessing a Compute Node (Interactive Job)

-To obtain an interactive session on a compute node, you need to submit a job using a submission file (e.g. `backend.sub`).
+To access a compute node, you must submit an **interactive HTCondor job**.

-This allows you to temporarily access a node with specific resources and keep the session open while you work.
+This gives you a temporary shell on a compute node with the resources you request, and keeps the session open while you work.

 ---

 ### Example: `backend.sub`

-Create a file called `backend.sub` with the following content ( or download it from the folder ) :
+Create a file called `backend.sub` **on the frontend**
+(or download it from the repository: `files/backend.sub`).

 ```bash
 output = out